This article is part of The Ascender, the Highrise platform for articles and resources.

 • With a low-pressure approach, coaches can cultivate personal growth for their clients by letting them find their way.

-• It is an effective coaching style, but some clients might feel lost due to the lack of structure and direction.
+• Some clients might feel lost due to the lack of structure and direction.

 • Clients struggling with self-motivation might struggle to thrive under this coaching style.